tobiaslins/simple-library-boilerplate/README.md

 [![build status][travis-image]][travis-url]

-An awesome boilerplate for creating plain javascript librarys.
+An awesome boilerplate for creating plain javascript libraries.
 Including ES6, Webpack, Mocha, ESLint

 I wanted to create a library for my company and started working on it from scratch.
 Finally I created a simple boilerplate to start with it.